Dumpster diver

 And where should new divers stay away from?

-While it might seem obvious, many experienced dumpster divers suggest avoiding thrift stores (they discard the worst of their inventory), hospitals (never!) and eateries.
+While it might seem obvious, many experienced dumpster divers suggest avoiding thrift stores (they discard the worst of their inventory), hospitals (never!), and eateries.
 Instead, visit retail outlets and bakeries.
-A Redditor attempts diving at an eatery and was wrapped in maggots.
+A Redditor attempts diving at an eatery and is wrapped in maggots.

 Tips for dumpster diving